rachelstans/startup/README.md

 - [x] **database** - Displayed the scores on the leaderboard page.
 Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
 - [x] **WebSocket** - I used the setInterval function to periodically increase a random score.
 This will be replaced with WebSocket messages later.
 - [x] **application logic** - The ranking number changes based up the user's score.

+## Service deliverable

+For this deliverable I added backend endpoints that receives votes and returns the voting totals.

+- [x] **Node.js/Express HTTP service** - done!
+- [x] **Static middleware for frontend** - done!
+- [ ] **Calls to third party endpoints** - Displayed the a quote from the https://api.quotable.io/random on my leaderboard page.
+- [x] **Backend service endpoints** - Placeholders for login that stores the current user on the server.
+Endpoints for scores.
+- [x] **Frontend calls service endpoints** - I did this using the fetch function.